ipinfo/sample-database/IP to Company/README.md

 > `join_key` → This key represents the Class C network each IP address is part of, allowing you to filter the result set significantly before filtering to the exact IP address you want. [[*Source*](https://ipinfo.io/blog/ingesting-ipinfo-geolocation-data-with-postgresql-13/)]
 >

-IP Address data like `start_ip`, `end_ip` and `join_key` should be assigned `inet` data type if you are ingesting the data in PostgreSQL.
+IP address data like `start_ip`, `end_ip` and `join_key` should be assigned `inet` data type if you are ingesting the data in PostgreSQL.

 # API Response

 ![IP to Company API Response](../assets/IP_to_Company_API_example.png)

-As well as the database product IPinfo also provides a robust API service.
+As well as the database product, IPinfo also provides a robust API service.
 Please visit the [IPinfo Documentation](https://ipinfo.io/developers) portal to learn more.

 ```bash
 $ curl ipinfo.io/IP_ADDRESS?token=TOKEN